 Resources to Learn More

 Health Implications of Raising the Minimum Age for Purchasing Tobacco Products

 This Institute of Medicine Report describes the potential public health outcomes of raising the minimum legal age of access to tobacco products.
-The full report is available, as well as a brief overview of the findings.

 Organization(s): Institute of Medicine (Currently the National Academies of Sciences, Engineering, and Medicine)